iml-gddaiss/marel_marine_scale_controller/README.md

 e.g. `%w,1.234kg#\n`
 Messages with the prefix `"w"` are sent at regular intervals while `"p"` messages are sent when the assign [key](TODO) on the Scale is pressed.
 When receiving `"p"` messages, the Controller emulates a keyboard entry of that given values.

-## The Python Controller

-The controller is used to:
-    - Connect ot the Marel Scale via Ethernet.
-    - Upload the Compatible Lua Application to the scale.
-    - Store the latest weight value and units.
-    - Print the latest received weight value in a given units at the current cursor position.
-(Keyboard Emulation)